Have you been injured in a motor vehicle accident?

 Hit and Run

 What if the other motorist flees the scene?
-If you’re involved in a hit and run accident or you cannot identify the person who caused your accident, then you likely have access to Motor Vehicle Accident Claims Program (MVAC) within your own insurance policy for up to $200,000.
+If you’re involved in a hit and run accident or you cannot identify the person who caused your accident, then you likely have access to the Motor Vehicle Accident Claims Program (MVAC) within your own insurance policy for up to $200,000.

 You are entitled to medical benefits and assistance for lost wages through the Accident Benefits provision in your own policy, no matter who is at fault.
 This may include up to $50,000 in medical and rehabilitation costs.
 Your own policy may also cover damage to your vehicle under your own Collision coverage.